AMISO-MY/amiso-my.github.io/docs/_pages/ysec.md

 - **Date**			: 8th November 2025
 - **Time**			: 10:00am - 11:32 am (Prelims, subject to changes)
 - **Venue**			: Online
 - **Question Format**			: A total of six questions, with participants required to complete 4 questions in total, as specified in each section.
 In Section A, 3 questions are presented from each major Science.
 All must be answered.
-In Section B, another 3 questions are given (one for each Science), with the participants required to answer at least 1 of their choice.
+In Section B, another 3 questions are given (one for each Science), with the participants required to answer only 1 of their choice.

 **Experiment Camp**